NeRF-SOS: Any-View Self-supervised Object Segmentation on Complex Scenes: Experiments

 \subsection{Comparisons}

 \paragraph{Self-supervised Object Segmentation on LLFF} We first build NeRF-SOS on the vanilla NeRF~\citep{mildenhall2020nerf} to validate its effectiveness on LLFF datasets.
-Two groups of current object segmentation are adopted for comparisons: $i.$ NeRF-based methods, including our NeRF-SOS, and supervised Semantic-NeRF~\citep{zhi2021place} trained with annotated masks; $ii.$ image-based object co-segmentation methods: DINO-CoSeg~\citep{amir2021deep} and DOCS~\citep{li2018deep}; and $iii.$ single-image based unsupervised segmentation: IEM~\citep{savarese2021information} which proposes to partition images into maximally independent sets.
+Two groups of current object segmentation are adopted for comparisons: $i.$ NeRF-based methods, including our NeRF-SOS, and supervised Semantic-NeRF~\citep{zhi2021place} trained with annotated masks; $ii.$ image-based object co-segmentation methods: DINO-CoSeg~\citep{amir2021deep} and DOCS~\citep{li2018deep}; and $iii.$ single-image based unsupervised segmentation: IEM~\citep{savarese2021information} follows CIS~\citep{yang2019unsupervised}, to minimize the mutual information of foreground and background.
 As image-based segmentation methods cannot generate novel views, we pre-render the new views using NeRF and construct image pairs between the first image in the test set with others for DINO-CoSeg~\citep{amir2021deep} and DOCS~\citep{li2018deep}.
 The evaluations on IEM also use the pre-rendered color images. \\ Quantitative comparisons against other segmentation methods are provided in Table~\ref{tab:flower}, together with qualitative visualizations shown in Figure~\ref{fig:flower}.
 These results convey several observations to us: \textbf{1).} NeRF-SOS consistently outperforms image-based co-segmentation in evaluation metrics and view-consistency. \textbf{2).} Compared with SoTA supervised NeRF segmentation method (Semantic-NeRF~\citep{zhi2021place}), our method effectively segments the object within the scene and performs on par in both evaluation metrics and visualization.

 \paragraph{Self-supervised Object Segmentation on Object-centric Scenes} For the object-centric datasets BlendedMVS and CO3Dv2, we uniformly select 12.5\% of total images for testing.
 CO3Dv2 provides coarse segmentation maps using PointRend~\citep{kirillov2020pointrend} while parts of the annotations are missing.
 Therefore, we manually create faithful binary masks for training the Semantic-NeRF and evaluations.
 As we can see in Table~\ref{tab:blended_co3d} and Figure~\ref{fig:object_centric}, our self-supervised NeRF method consistently surpasses other 2D methods.
 We deliver more details comparisons in our supplementary materials.